gold star for USAHOF

 Syl Apps was the son of Syl Apps Sr., who was named to the Hockey Hall of Fame.
 As the son of a legend, it was not easy to play hockey, but Apps Jr. was a very good player in his own right.

 Martin Straka came to Pittsburgh as a 1992 1st Round Pick from Czechoslovakia, and he debuted that year, appearing in 42 Games for the team.
-Straka would have a strong sophomore season where he had 64 Points in 1993-94, but the young forward was traded for a pair of gritty…
+Straka had a strong sophomore season in 1993-94, scoring 64 points, but the young forward was traded for a pair of gritty performers, Troy Murphy…

-Despite the fact that he was a proven scorer with the Maple Leafs, he was not a fan-favorite in Toronto, and as the Leafs were looking to rebuild anyway, Kessel was shopped around in the summer of 2015.
-They found a taker in Pittsburgh, and it turned out to be…
+Although he was a proven scorer with the Maple Leafs, he was not a fan-favorite in Toronto.
+As the Leafs were looking to rebuild anyway, Kessel was shopped around in the summer of 2015.
+They found a taker in Pittsburgh, and it turned out to be one of the smartest…

-Lowell MacDonald was claimed by the Los Angeles Kings in the Intra-League Draft, and realistically, there was no reason to believe that when the Penguins chose him that he would be a productive player in the NHL.
-That being said, his was the strange expansion world of the 1970s, and…
+The Los Angeles Kings claimed Lowell MacDonald in the Intra-League Draft, and realistically, there was no reason to believe that when the Penguins chose him, he would become a productive NHL player.
+That being said, his was the strange expansion world of the 1970s, and that is precisely what he…

 Rob Brown began his NHL career with Pittsburgh when the 4th Rounder debuted for the big club the year after.
-Brown had a good rookie year scoring 44 Points, but he was on a line the season after with Mario Lemieux, and he took advantage of the golden opportunity.
+Brown had a good rookie year, scoring 44 points.
+The following season, he was on a line with Mario Lemieux and took advantage of the golden opportunity.

-After playing 10 seasons combined with the St. Louis Blues and Calgary Flames, Joe Mullen would bring to Pittsburgh a resume as a previous Stanley Cup ring (Calgary in 1989) and was a two-time Lady Byng Trophy winner.
-You could argue that Mullen was stolen, as Calgary gave up a…
+After playing 10 seasons with the St. Louis Blues and Calgary Flames combined, Joe Mullen would bring to Pittsburgh a resume that included a Stanley Cup ring (Calgary in 1989) and two Lady Byng Trophy wins.
+You could argue that Mullen was stolen, as Calgary gave up a 1990 second…

 A veteran of seven seasons at the time of his mid-season trade in 2007-08, Pascal Dupuis would play the second half of his career with the Pittsburgh Penguins.
 It would also be the better half.

-James Neal was traded to the Pittsburgh Penguins close to the 2011 trade deadline, and it was the year after where he would put forth his best year in professional hockey.
+James Neal was traded to the Pittsburgh Penguins close to the 2011 trade deadline, and it was the year after that when he would put forth his best year in professional hockey.

 From Sweden, Patric Hornqvist played seven years with the Pittsburgh Penguins, his second NHL team after being a Nashville Predator for six years.